protz/Manually-Sort-Folders/README.markdown

 Tested on:

-Windows 10 x64 with eaMonkey 2.53.10.2 (email accounts only)
+Windows 10 x64 with SeaMonkey 2.53.10.2 (email accounts only)

 NOT tested: